awu0/City-Jail-Database/README.md

 # City Jail Database Project

+## Tasks to do
+- [ ] Create pages for all the required models (CRUD: Create, Read, Update, Delete)
+- [ ] Create user login/register pages; allowed permissions:
+   - Developers: CRUD
+   - City Jail Directors: CRUD
+   - Police Officers: CR (for Criminals only)
+   - Court employees? (judges?)
+- [ ] Do at least one of the following:
+   -  Sort data
+   - Search or filter data
+   - Export data (from the database) in some forms (such as JSON, XML, HTML, or CSV)
+   - Upload / import data (in some forms such as JSON, XML, HTML, or CSV) into the database
+- [ ] Use CSS to style the website (Bootstrap is easiest probably)

 ## How to install

 You can use VSCode, PyCharm, or whatever editor/IDE you want to use.